Why did my Amazon Elasticsearch Service node crash?

 - At 75%: Amazon ES triggers the Concurrent Mark Sweep (CMS) garbage collector.
 The CMS collector runs alongside other processes to keep pauses and disruptions to a minimum.

 Note: Amazon ES publishes several garbage collection metrics to Amazon CloudWatch.
 These metrics can help you monitor JVM memory usage.
-For more information, see Instance Metrics.
+For more information, see Monitoring Amazon Redshift using CloudWatch metrics.

-- Above 75%: If the CMS collector fails to reclaim enough memory and usage remains above 75%, Amazon ES triggers a different garbage collection algorithm.
-This algorithm tries to free up memory and prevent a JVM OutOfMemoryError (OOM) exception by slowing or stopping processes.
+- Above 75%: If the CMS collector fails to reclaim enough memory and usage remains above 75%, then Amazon ES JVM tries to free up memory.
+Amazon ES JVM also tries to prevent a JVM OutOfMemoryError (OOM) exception by slowing or stopping processes.

-- Around 95%: Amazon ES kills processes that try to allocate memory.
-If a critical process is killed, one or more cluster nodes might fail.
+- If the JVM continues to grow and the space is not reclaimed, then Amazon ES JVM will stop the processes that try to allocate memory.
+If a critical process is stopped, one or more cluster nodes might fail.
+It's a best practice to keep CPU usage below 80%.

 - Avoid queries on wide ranges, such as wildcard queries.